Jacob Bank

 Jacob Bank (born 9 February 2001) is a Danish professional boxer.

 Amateur career

 Jacob Banks amateur career was 175–5.

 Professional career

-Bank has picked up the WBO European title since he turned pro and is viewed as a geniune prospect.
+Bank has picked up the WBO European title since he turned pro and is viewed as a genuine prospect.

+Bank vs. Scull

+On 31 January 2026, Bank defeated former world champion William Scull by knockout in the 12th round.